shrikantnaidu/ga-learner-dsmp-repo/Banking-Inferences/README.md

 **Learnings from the project**

-After completing this project, you will have a better understanding of how to use inferential statistics.
-In this project, you will apply the following concepts:
+After completing this project, I have a better understanding of how to use inferential statistics.
+In this project, I applied the following concepts:

 1. Confidence Interval
 2. Central Limit Theorem